TJBrunson/War/README.md

 ## Python version: 3.9.0

 # -- Usage --
-1. '''python main_algorithm.py''' will run the game algorithmically with 3 players.
+1. `python main_algorithm.py` will run the game algorithmically with 3 players.
-2. '''python main.py''' allows users to choose the number of players and a name for each player.
+2. `python main.py` allows users to choose the number of players and a name for each player.
 Users also hit enter to play a round.
-3. '''python -m unittest test_methods.py''' runs the tests for this project
+3. `python -m unittest test_methods.py` runs the tests for this project

 # -- Requirements --
 1. Choose number of players(maximum 4)